 It is possible to assemble a System Generator model that is inconsistent because its periods cannot be reconciled.
 (For example, certain blocks require that they run at the system rate.
 Driving an up-sampler with such a block produces an inconsistent model.)
 If, even after updating the system period, System Generator reports there are conflicts, then the model is inconsistent and must be corrected.

-The period control is hierarchical; see the discussion of hierarchical controls below for details.
+The period control is hierarchical.
+See Hierarchical Controls for details.

 Block Icon Display